 Order at the Heart of Chaos: Life and Consciousness in an Exploding Universe

 The work is a stop-check of scientific materialism, with the central questions being: „Is modern day materialism capable of explaining the occurrence of i) life and ii) consciousness?“ Beginning with the Big Bang of modern physics and the hugely important concept of entropy, chaos theory and the behaviour of non-linear, dynamic systems are introduced.
 An evolutionary-based view of our place in the world sees us as problem-solvers with the origins of this ability being traced back to Homo erectus and providing a new foundation for our sense of ethics and aesthetics.
-98,000 words.
+98,000 words, not yet published.

-Plato: his Life, Times and and Philosophy
+Plato: his Life, Times and Philosophy

 The Legacy of Plato and the Triumph of the Renaissance